jovotech/learn-jovo/tutorials/alexa-send-notifications/README.md

 };
 ```

 The `publications` array should only include the event schemas you're actually implementing.
-For this tutorial we only need the `WeatherAlert.Activated` event.
+For this tutorial, we only need the `WeatherAlert.Activated` event.

 For these changes to take effect, you have to build and deploy your project.
-In this case we don't need to redeploy anything besides the `info` files (`skill.json`), which we can do the following way:
+In this case, we don't need to redeploy anything besides the `info` files (`skill.json`), which we can do the following way:

 ```sh
 $ jovo build -p alexaSkill --deploy --target info